amf2015/Tutorial1/README.md

 As a quick note, I will often use the general word "routine" instead of "function" or "macro" because the NCURSES library contains a mixture of the two kinds of sequences of commands.
 I will try to make sure to indicate when a routine is a macro and not a function, particularly if it is important to that routines implementation or understanding how it works.

 So let's get started.
 The first thing to do is to make a new C file that we can import NCURSES into.
-Lets call this file `hello.c`, the astute in the audience may see where this is going. **Type at terminal `vim hello.c`**
+Lets call this file `hello.c`, the astute in the audience may see where this is going.

 I'll be using the vim editor for these tutorials, but any plain text editor will do.
 The first order of business is to include the ncurses library: